steftau/ESP32-BLE-Keyboard-ZwiftRide/README.md

 Progress is mirrored on the Serial monitor (115200 baud) while it's running.

-### Zword: connection stops working after a Zwift Ride firmware update
+## Troubleshooting: connection stops working after a Zwift Ride firmware update

 Zwift occasionally pushes a firmware update to the Ride controllers that can change the BLE service UUID the sketch relies on to find them.
 If the ESP32 used to connect fine and suddenly can't find the controller anymore, that's the most likely cause.
 The sketch only ever auto-connects based on that known service UUID - it never guesses by device name, since a full Zwift Ride setup has other BLE hardware nearby (e.g. a KICKR CORE trainer) that must not be mistaken for the Ride controller.